gbv/GBV-RDF-Namespaces/README.md

     print $uri->uri_value;      # stringify the URI value

+    # or access the list of namespaces as:
+    use GBV::RDF::Namespaces;
+    my $ns = $GBV::RDF::Namespaces::NS;

 ## Keeping up-to-date

 The latest version of this module can be found in a public git repository at